ueberdosis/hocuspocus/docs/src/docPages/guide/authentication-and-authorization.md

 When the user is authorized, call the `resolve()` method.
 Calling `reject()` on the other hand will terminate the connection.
 You can also pass contextual data to `resolve()` which will be accessible in other hooks.

+For more information on the hook and it's payload checkout it's [API section](/api/on-connect).

 ```typescript
 import { Server } from '@hocuspocus/server'